 #1 Lodge & Restaurant

-Gustavus halibut anglers appreciate our shallow-water fishing of 90 to 180 feet.
-Bring home that delicious, fresh halibut without a trip to your chiropractor.
+Gustavus halibut fishermen appreciate our shallow-water fishing of 50 to 200 feet.
+Bring home that delicious, fresh halibut without a trip to your chiropractor afterwards.

 Average Size Halibut Caught in Alaska (By Location)

 Wife doesn’t like to fish as much as you?
 Bring your wife and another couple who are in the same boat. (no pun intended) The scenery and the whales are in such abundance that even non-fishermen enjoy the experience.
 Since these are inland waters the wives won’t get seasick and if the weather is a little wet they can curl up on a bench in the warm cabin and enjoy a good book while you are bringing home the bacon, (halibut).